 For detailed instructions, see our CITI Screenshot Instructions

 Good Clinical Practice and Responsible Conduct of Research categories are available for those who wish to expand upon the basic training requirements.
-Responsible Conduct of Research (RCR) is required for investigators involved on externally-funded projects.
+Responsible Conduct of Research (RCR) is required for investigators involved in the Summer Research Fellowship (SRF) Program and for certain externally funded projects.

 If you are unsure of which CITI category you belong into for your research project, contact the IRB for assistance.